Activities at Seale Wood

 Sence Valley lake

-Located north-west of Leicester, come and discover Sence Valley’s fascinating history.
-Once part of a large coal mine that closed in 1996, we planted 98,000 trees in 1998, transforming Sence Valley into a haven for wildlife and visitors.
+Located north-west of Leicester, discover Sence Valley’s history.
+Once part of a large coal mine that closed in 1996, Forestry England planted 98,000 trees in 1998, transforming the valley into a haven for wildlife and visitors.
+In 2018 a further 48 hectares (102 acres) of the original opencast was acquired which has now been planted with 100,000 trees which will develop into a mature woodland.

 Bluebells under young trees

-Located on the outskirts of Derby, Robin Wood offers a range of open paths suitable for walkers and cyclists.
+Located on the outskirts of Derby, Robin Wood offers a range of surfaced forest paths suitable for walkers, horse riders and cyclists.

 The woodland offers a beautiful display of bluebells in the spring and woodpeckers and deer can also be spotted!